S-Banna/CnDModel/README.md

 **Epoch 60:** Loss: 0.4635 | Val IoU: 0.5775 | LR: 3.13e-06

-Qualitative inspection using an internal visualisation pipeline confirms that the model produces spatially coherent predictions that correctly identify damaged building footprints in many cases, particularly at a probability threshold of 0.2-0.3.
+Qualitative inspection using an internal visualisation pipeline confirms that the model produces spatially coherent predictions that correctly identify damaged building footprints in many cases, particularly at a probability threshold* of 0.2-0.3.
 These results indicate that the model is learning meaningful spatial representations of collapsed structures despite significant domain variability, label noise, and severe foreground-background imbalance within the dataset.

+***Threshold Definition:** The model outputs a continuous probability value between 0 and 1 for each pixel, representing its confidence that the pixel belongs to a damaged or collapsed structure.
+To convert these probabilistic predictions into a discrete binary segmentation mask (i.e., damaged vs. not damaged), a thresholding operation is applied.
+Specifically, each pixel with a predicted probability greater than or equal to the threshold is classified as damaged and included in the final mask, while all other pixels are classified as background.
+The standard threshold for quantitative evaluation is 0.5, which balances precision and recall at the decision boundary.
+However, during qualitative inspection, lower thresholds (e.g., 0.2–0.3) may be used to visualise the model's lower-confidence spatial predictions, while higher thresholds (e.g., 0.8–0.9) can be used to isolate only the most certain detections.
+This thresholding mechanism is essential for translating the model's continuous output into actionable damage maps.

 ## 6.2 Evaluation Metrics